Pandora-IsoMemo/CausalR/paper.md

     affiliation: "1" # (Multiple affiliations must be quoted)
   - name: Ricardo Fernandes
     orcid: 0000-0003-2258-3262
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
+    equal-contrib: false # (This is how you can denote equal contributions between multiple authors)
-    affiliation: "1,2,3"
+    affiliation: "1,2,3,4"

 affiliations:
- - name: Max Plank Institute of Geoanthropology, Jena, Germany
+ - name: Max Plank Institute of Geoanthropology, Kahlaische Straße 10, 07743 Jena, Germany
    index: 1
- - name: Faculty of Arts, Masaryk University, Brno, Czechia
+ - name: Department of Bioarchaeology, Faculty of Archaeology, University of Warsaw, ul.
+Krakowskie Przedmieście 26/28, 00-     927 Warszawa, Poland
    index: 2
+ - Arne Faculty of Arts, Masaryk University, Nováka 1, 602 00, Brno-střed, Czech Republic
+   index: 3
  - name: Climate Change and History Research Initiative, Princeton University, Princeton, USA
-   index: 3
+   index: 4
-date: 30 September 2024
+date: 1 November 2024
 bibliography: paper.bib

 ---

 # Summary

-`CausalR` is an R-Shiny user-friendly interface for CausalImpact` R package, which leverages the Bayesian modeling capabilities to estimate the causal effect of an intervention on a time series (Brodersen et al., 2015).
+`CausalR` is a R-Shiny user-friendly interface for the [`CausalImpact`](https://google.github.io/CausalImpact/CausalImpact.html) R package, which leverages the Bayesian modeling capabilities to estimate the causal effect of an intervention on a time series (Brodersen et al., 2015).
 CausalImpact is inferred by comparing the counterfactual posterior and the observed data, but users are currently not able to easily navigate to the analysis and visualize the results.
 Going one step beyond, CausalR is able to generate and visualize a counterfactual prediction, or “what would have happened”, with highly customized features.
 In addition, CausalR introduces a new workflow streamlining the causal analysis by giving users high input data customization, automating model building, and generating informative visualizations.
 Furthermore, CausalR also offers a direct connection to the API of the Pandora data platform, one of the largest archeological databases where various types of time series of data are made available.

 # Statement of need

 In numerous fields such as economics, marketing, historical research, and public health, it's crucial to understand the causal effects of events and interventions for policy-making, decision-making, and risk assessment analysis.
 This involves evaluating how interventions have impacted key variables over time.
 An increasingly reliable method for these evaluations is the Bayesian counterfactual analysis of time series data (Landau et al 2022, Liu et al 2022, Kumar et al 2023, Yabe et al 2020).

-Even though CausalImpact provides an innovative technique to assess causal impact, it lacks a few user-friendly features.
-CausalImpact R package employs Bayesian structural time-series (BSTS) modelling to capture the contributions from multiple components, including regression components for contemporaneous covariates, towards a target time series   (Scott & Varian, 2014).
+Even though `CausalImpact` provides an innovative technique to assess causal impact, it lacks a few user-friendly features. `CausalImpact` R package employs Bayesian structural time-series (BSTS) modelling to capture the contributions from multiple components, including regression components for contemporaneous covariates, towards a target time series (Scott & Varian, 2014).
 Although the impact can be visualized via point wise and cumulative view, it still lacks customizable visualizations.

-We introduce CausalR, an R-Shiny application that provides a user-friendly interface to address the gaps in CausalImpact.
+We introduce CausalR, an R-Shiny application that provides a user-friendly interface to enhance `CausalImpact` usage.
 Our goal is to broaden the adoption of Bayesian counterfactual analysis across various applications by making it more accessible to those less proficient in R coding.
-CausalR incorporates modules for data import and the import and export of model instances, directly linking up to archeological, radiocarbon, and stable isotopic time series data from the Pandora open data platform.
-Users can import data from different data sources from Bronze Age to Iron Age in regional databases.
-The seamless data integration is one of the more significant features of CausalR.
-In addition, another noteworthy feature is import and export model instances, which can be stored at Pandora or other online repositories.
-This facilitates easy access to the models users built and promotes collaborative research projects, so that other researchers can enhance reusability and test repeatability.
+CausalR incorporates modules for data import and the import and export of model instances, directly linking up to archeological, radiocarbon, and stable isotopic time series data from the [Pandora](https://pandoradata.earth/) open data platform.
+The seamless data integration is one of the more significant features of `CausalR`.
+In addition, another noteworthy feature is import and export model instances, which can be stored at [Pandora](https://pandoradata.earth/) or other online repositories.
+This facilitates easy access to the models users built and promotes collaborative research projects, so that other researchers can enhance reusability and test reproducibility.

 # Overview
 ![The proposed workflow of CausalR.\label{fig:workflow}](causalr_workflow.png){ width=80% }